FOCAL (programming language): Program statements

 Every line in a FOCAL program must start with a line number.
 As with JOSS, line numbers are fixed-point numbers consisting of two two-digit integers separated by a period.
 In FOCAL-8, valid line numbers range from 1.01 through 31.99.
 When printed out, using WRITE, the FOCAL equivalent to BASIC's LIST, leading zeros will be added; 1.10 will be printed as 01.10.
-This makes all lines numbers five digits long when output so that all line numbers align.
+This makes all lines numbers five characters long when output so that all line numbers align.
 Statements referring to those lines do not need the leading zeros, for example, GOTO 1.10.

 The number on the left of the period is known as the "group number".
 Groups provide some level of code organization that is lacking in languages like Fortran or BASIC.
 The primary use of these was to use a group as a subroutine which can be called with DO, for example, DO 5 will jump to the subroutine written in group 5.
 The editor also used these during edit-time, for example, one could WRITE 2 to produce a listing of the code in group 2, or ERASE 4 to delete all of the lines in group 4.

 Every line must start with a command keyword following the line number.
 There is no concept of a "default command" as is the case in BASIC with its optional LET statement.
 Multiple statements can be placed on a single line, separated by semicolons.
 Usually, the behavior is no different than if the statements had been on separate lines, except in the case of FOR loops.